losrobbos/coding-advanced-resources/README.md

 For those who wanna step a little bit "outside the box" of just coding a feature or app and look at the broader picture on how to actually setup the FOUNDATION for a web project?

+Design Patterns are an important part for that.
+But design patterns just address the code itself.

-Often it is not just a "tech stack", e.g. React for the Frontend & Java Spring for the Backend + a bunch of developers that will magically get you going.
+But often it is not just a well organized code in a tech stack, e.g. React for the Frontend & Java Spring for the Backend + a bunch of developers that will magically get you going.

-We must come up with a general plan on HOW we wanna develop the software (= the process).
+We must come up with a general plan on HOW we wanna develop the software (= the process) and how we can develop it in a way to keep the complexity in check + the possibility to react to challenges, e.g. sudden unexpected traffic peaks for certain pages of our app, that starts loading super slow as a consequence.

-And how we organize and setup the application STRUCTURE to reach user satisfaction (e.g. high availability of our page without downtimes or breaking pages, fast page loads even with more and more users on our page, etc).

 And how do we deal with rising complexity as more and more features get added... and added... and added?

 How do we make sure, our app does not turn into a gigantic ball of mudd, causing chaos, panic and disorder in our team?

+For this we need to think, apart from the code and its organisation, also about broader factors:

+- Which parts of our app are performance critical and maybe need more resources than others?
+- How do we decouple (=split) & integrate parts of our app, so they can be scaled indepenently?
+- Which tech stack is best suited for our kind of user problems?
+- Which external services we need and how do we integrate them?

+All these are questions not primarily related to code.
+They are related to the overal plan, the overall ARCHITECTURE of our app.

 Some nice resources: